Fraxinetum: Primary sources

 Christian sources in Latin are more numerous than Muslim ones in Arabic for reconstructing the history of Fraxinetum.
 The most important contemporary narrative of the Muslims of Fraxinetum is the Antapodosis of Liudprand, bishop of Cremona (d.
 972).
 The bishop also mentions Fraxinetum in his Liber de rebus gestis Ottonis, an account of the reign of King Otto I of Germany.
 Other contemporary narrative sources in Latin are the Annales of Flodoard, which cover the years 919–966, and the Casus sancti Galli of Ekkehard (d.
 973).
 Documentary sources are few, but the first cartulary of the Abbey of Saint-Victor at Marseille, covering the years 838–1000, contains some references in its charters to Fraxinetum.

 Several biographies and saints' lives also contain information relative to Fraxinetum.
 The Vita Iohannis Gorziensis, a biography of John of Gorze written around 960, contains an account of the diplomacy undertaken by Otto I in response to raids in his territory.
 The two Vitae sancti Maioli, biographies of Maiolus of Cluny written by Odilo of Cluny and Syrus, are important sources for the capture of their subject, which event brought about the downfall of Fraxinetum.
 The anonymous Vita sancti Bobonis, written in the first half of the eleventh century about a saint who died in 986, describes the downfall of Fraxinetum.
 Its account appears to be based on that of the destruction of a castrum Fraxenedellum in the Chronicon Novalicense.

 Among contemporary Muslim sources that mention Fraxinetum are the Arabic Ṣurāt al-Arḍ of Ibn Ḥawqal (977), which is a revised version of the geographical treatise Kitāb al-Masālik waʿl-mamālik by al-Iṣṭakhrī (951), and an anonymous Persian geography, Ḥudūd al-ʿĀlam (late 10th century).
 The Muqtabis of Ibn Ḥayyān (d.
 1076) also mentions Fraxinetum.

 Location

 The fort of Fraxinetum atop the hill Mont des Maures overlooking what is today the village of La Garde-Freinet had existed since the Roman era.
 Its name is derived from the Latin fraxinus (ash tree) and probably refers to the thick forest of ash that covers the hill.
 The Muslim geographers al-Iṣṭakhrī and Ibn Ḥawqal call Fraxinetum Jabal al-Qilāl ("mount of timber").
 They describe the Muslim enclave as vast, covered with streams and fertile soil and taking two days to cross.
 Ibn Ḥawqal erroneously considered it an island at the mouth of the Rhône.

 Identity

 According to Ibn Ḥawqal, the settlement was dependent on the Umayyad caliphate of Córdoba.
 The Muslims of Fraxinetum are described by Liudprand as Saracens (saraceni) from Spain and by the Vita sancti Bobonis simply as Spaniards (hispanicolae).
+According to Évariste Lévi-Provençal, the Saracen crews described by Liudprand were probably a mix of Arabs, Berbers, muwalladūn and perhaps Christians.
 Other sources refer to them as fusci (blacks), pagani (heathen) or Hagarenes.

+According to historian Mohammad Ballan, Fraxinetum was not just a settlement, but a frontier state that was regionally important economically and militarily.